xtor/RTC-Testbench/tests/multidomain/README.md

   * Thomas Weissschuh's auxclock-nanosleep is suggested
     * https://git.kernel.org/pub/scm/linux/kernel/git/thomas.weissschuh/linux.git/?h=b4/auxclock-nanosleep

-* LinuxPTP
+* LinuxPTP and chronyd
   * ptp4l IEEE 802.1AS-2020 Multiple time domains support
   * phc2sys, phc_ctl, etc support for auxiliary clocks
-  * LinuxPTP's upstream tip is suggested

-The RTC TB scripts contain environment variables to customize the path for the relevant binaries.
-After compiling the software above, make sure the paths are updated in the scripts.
+You will need to recompile and install a patched kernel.
+The scripts will take care of cloning and compiling the latest linuxptp and chrony code available.

 ### Hardware Dependencies